hyssostech/sketch-thru-plan-sdk-net/samples/TaskingSample/README.md

 * Task Handling
     * Task alternate selection
     * Manual task updates and deletion
+    * Turning Auto Task (implicit/explicit) on and off
 * Resetting STP

 Here just the particular aspects illustrated by the sample are described.